-The topic of clock jitter performance seems to be a current focus of clock, ADC, and power supply manufacturers.
-The reasoning is clear; clock jitter interferes with the performance of digital circuits including high speed ADCs.
-High speed clocks can be quite sensitive to the “cleanliness” of the power they receive, though quantifying the relationship takes some effort.
+The topic of the clock’s power supply jitter performance seems to be a current focus of clock, ADC, and power supply, manufacturers.
+The reasoning is clear; clock jitter interferes with the performance of digital circuits including high-speed ADCs.
+High-speed clocks can be quite sensitive to the “cleanliness” of the power they receive, though quantifying the relationship takes some effort.

-The test setup for measuring clock phase noise and jitter is shown in Figure 1:
+The test setup for measuring clock phase noise and power supply jitter is shown in Figure 1: